AlexandreGrego1/FinalVersion20-10-20/README.md

 Although my limited knowledge was a barrier, I have applied to this project the characteristics that in my opinion are similar to my profile.

 After developed my first project, I noticed that is required to spend more time on the theory lectures to have more understanding of the subjects to facilitate the development process in future projects.

+## CONCLUSION

+This first project is crucial to keep me motivated to go throughout for the next modules on my course.

+As  I have got no idea what coding was before starting to study at Code Institute, I had several issues to develop this project and spending too much time sorting small problems for being completely inexperienced.
+I have realized that I have to improve the way I was studying for the next modules.

+Now I understand what our tutor Brian O Grady mean when he said "It is not a sprint, it is a marathon"

 ## REFERENCES